snu-mllab/EDAC/README.md

 # Uncertainty-Based Offline Reinforcement Learning with Diversified Q-Ensemble

-This is the code for reproducing the results of the paper "Uncertainty-Based Offline Reinforcement Learning with Diversified Q-Ensemble" accepted at NeurIPS'2021.
+This is the code for reproducing the results of the paper [Uncertainty-Based Offline Reinforcement Learning with Diversified Q-Ensemble](https://arxiv.org/abs/2110.01548) accepted at NeurIPS'2021.

 This code builds up from the offical code of [Reset-Free Lifelong Learning with Skill-Space Planning](https://sites.google.com/berkeley.edu/reset-free-lifelong-learning), originally derived from [rlkit](https://github.com/vitchyr/rlkit).